Advanced Magento 2 Developer Tools For Debugging

 II.
 Commerce Bug

-Commerce Bug is a browser extension providing advanced debugging for Magento frontend.
-It allows inspecting layout XML, blocks, and UI components in the browser.
-The extension makes it easy to see page construction.
+Commerce Bug is a browser extension providing advanced debugging for the Magento frontend.
+It allows for inspecting the layout of the browser's XML, blocks, and UI components.
+The extension makes it easy to see the page construction.

 Key Highlights:

-• Provides tree view of layout structure, blocks, and containers.
+• Provides a tree view of layout structure, blocks, and containers.

-• Allows inspecting block and UI component data and child components.
+• Allows inspection of block and UI component data and child components.

-• Supports modifying layout XML and observing effects in real-time.
+• It supports modifying layout XML and observing effects in real time.

 III.
 Alokai (Vue Storefront)

-Alokai (Vue Storefront) is a framework for developing PWA and headless frontends on Magento 2.
-It provides Vue.js-based UI components and libraries for integration with Magento APIs.
+Alokai (Vue Storefront) is a framework for developing PWA and Magento headless frontends.
+It provides Vue.
+JS-based UI components and libraries for integration with Magento APIs.

 Key Highlights:

-• Offers modern, app-like frontend experience with fast performance.
+• Offers a modern, app-like frontend experience with fast performance.

 • Supports offline mode and caching for reliable slow networks.